Pablo2022i/Professional_Website/README.md

 # Professional_Website

 ## About the Project
-We will work as a group for this CS220-01 project by creating a professional website for a real company called "Kolobeat".
+We will work as a group for this CS220-01 project by creating a professional website for a real company called "Kolobeat", which is a music and lighting company for weddings or social parties.
 Each one of us will be focusing on a different html page for the navigation bar, which we will discuss in chat.
 The group members are:
 Nelly Fuerte,
 Pablo Chavez,